Obarun/66-tools/doc/66-yeller.md

 - **-2** *file* : redirects *stream_2* to *file*.
 The file is opened for appending and created if it doesn't exist.

-- **-z** : disable color.
-By default *66-yeller* tries to use color.
-If the *stream_1* does not point to a terminal, the color is automatically disabled.
-This option tells to *66-yeller* to not use color at all.
+- **-z** : enable color.
+If the *stream_1* does not point to a terminal, the color is automatically disabled and the option has no effects.

 - **-n** : does not output a trailing newline.